 Diabetes in dogs

-- Owning a diabetic dog is a big commitment but with the right treatment and careful monitoring it’s possible for your dog to live a long, happy life.
+- Owning a diabetic dog is a big commitment, but with the right treatment and careful monitoring, it’s possible for diabetic dogs to live a long, happy life.

 What is diabetes?

 Diabetes is a condition that develops when a dog can’t produce enough insulin to control their blood sugar level (causing it to become dangerously high).
 It’s usually caused when the body attacks and destroys its own insulin producing cells (mistaking them for something else), but can also sometimes develop after suffering from pancreatitis.

 In a healthy dog, sugars travel from their food, to their stomach and then into their blood (where they are called ‘blood sugars’).
 Blood sugars then then provide energy to cells all around the body (such as muscle and brain).
 Insulin is crucial to get sugar into cells, so in diabetic dogs, who don’t produce enough of it, blood sugars stay in the blood and build up to dangerously high levels (while their cells starve).

 The first symptoms of diabetes in dogs tend to include:

 Left untreated, diabetes can lead to a much more serious condition called ‘diabetic ketoacidosis’ (DKA).
 DKA is when a product called ketones builds up in the body if cells aren’t able to get the energy from blood sugars.
 Ketones in large number are extremely dangerous and cause the following symptoms:

 - Low energy